vglazer/vglazer.github.io/_posts/2025-11-15-mojo-first-steps.md

 * Install [Pixi](https://github.com/prefix-dev/pixi): `brew install pixi` or `curl -fsSL https://pixi.sh/install.sh | sh`.
 Pixi is like [uv](https://docs.astral.sh/uv/), but it lets you use Conda packages.
 * Clone the [Mojo repo](https://github.com/modular/modular/).
 * cd [`examples/mojo/gpu_functions`](https://github.com/modular/modular/tree/main/examples/mojo/gpu-functions) (there is a `pixi.toml` there that specifies the necessary deps).
-* Use your favorite editor to create a file in that directory called `accelerator.mojo` with the following contents:
+* Use your favorite editor to create a file in that directory called `accelerator.mojo`, with the following contents:

 ```python
 from sys import has_accelerator